 The Council has made a provision for appeals based upon its best estimate on information from the VOA.
-There are significant uncertainties as to what the ultimate effect of these backdated appeals will be and there is also a risk that further appeals, both national and local, could be lodged with the Valuation Office Agency under the Check, Challenge, Appeal system which may negatively impact on the Council's financial position.
+There are significant uncertainties as to what the ultimate effect of backdated appeals will be and there is also a risk that due to 2023/24 being the start of a new valuation list, that further appeals, both national and local, could be lodged with the Valuation Office Agency under the Check, Challenge, Appeal system which may negatively impact on the Council's financial position.